RelativisticMechanic/WinHost/README.md

 ## Description

-When you run this program from a directory, it will begin serving web pages on your localhost.
+When you run this program from a directory, it will begin serving web pages on your localhost:22344 (0x5748 = 'WH') as well as the LAN.
+It *only* supports GET requests.
+Everything else will result in 405 Method Not Allowed.
+It also only serves the following file formats:

+- HTML (.html)
+- CSS (.css)
+- Javascript (.js)
+- JPEG/PNG (.jpeg, .jpg, .png)
+- TrueType/OpenType Fonts (.ttf, .otf)
+- Text Files (.txt)
+- JSON files (.json)

+Anything else will result in a 403 Forbidden.

 ## Usage